CD86: Treg mediation

 Pathways in the B7:CD28 family have key roles in the regulation of T cell activation and tolerance.
 Their negative second signals are responsible for downregulation of cell responses.
 For all these reasons are these pathways considered as therapeutic targets.

 Regulatory T cells produce CTLA-4.
 Due to its interaction with CD80/CD86, Tregs can compete with conventional T cells and block their costimulatory signals.
 Treg expression of CTLA-4 can effectively downregulate both CD80 and CD86 on APCs, suppress the immune response and lead to increased anergy.
 Since CTLA-4 binds to CD86 with higher affinity than CD28, the co-stimulation necessary for proper T-cell activation is also affected.
 It was shown in a work from Sagurachi group that Treg cells were able to downregulate CD80 and CD86, but not CD40 or MHC class II on DC in a way that was adhesion dependent.
 Downregulation was blocked by anti-CTLA-4 antibody and was cancelled if Treg cells were CTLA-4 deficient.

 When bound to CTLA-4, CD86 can be removed from the surface of an APC and onto the Treg cell in a process called trogocytosis.
 Blocking this process with anti-CTLA-4 antibodies is useful for a specific type of cancer immunotherapy called "Cancer therapy by inhibition of negative immune regulation".
 Japanese immunologist Tasuku Honjo and American immunologist James P. Allison won the Nobel Prize in Physiology or Medicine in 2018 for their work on this topic.

 Role in pathology

 Roles of both CD80 and CD86 are studied in context of many pathologies.
 Selective inhibition of costimulatory inhibitors was examined in a model of allergic pulmonary inflammation and airway hyper-responsiveness (AHR).
 Since initial host response to Staphylococcus aureus, especially the immune response based on T cells, is a contributing factor in the pathogenesis of acute pneumonia, role of the CD80/CD86 pathway in pathogenesis was investigated.
 The costimulatory molecules were also investigated in context of Bronchial Astma, Treg in cancer, and immunotherapy.
+Several hematological tumors, mainly of B-cell origin, express surface CD86 or secrete its soluble form; however, its role in tumor cell survival is controversial.
+CD86 can activate regulatory T cells, which exert an immunosuppressive effect that contributes to the survival of tumor cells, or it can inhibit of effector T cells.
+In contrast, certain treatments increase CD86 expression, facilitating the antitumor T cell response through the activation of effector T cells.